mehranz/i3wmsolarized/README.md

 To use my vim Config, Copy `vim/vimrc` as `~/.vimrc` and then copy `vim/colors` to `~/.vim` .

-I've used vim-plug plugin manager to install the plugins that I wanted. so you should install it to install the plugins I put in vimrc. if you don't wanna use that plugins just delete vimrc's line 67 to 82 .
+I've used vim-plug plugin manager to install the plugins that I wanted. so you should install it for install the plugins that I put in vimrc. if you don't wanna use that plugins just delete vimrc's line 67 to 82 .
 To install vim-plug, [see here](https://github.com/junegunn/vim-plug) .

 Then open vim and Run `:PlugInstall` to install plugins. if you want to see what plugins will be installed, open vimrc and check it from line 69 to 80 .